TimJMartin/Magic-GDAL/1. Installation/README.md

 ![alt text](../Images/GDALInstall5.PNG "GDAL Install 5")

-We now need to add some of the installation directories to the PATH environment variable so that everything is avaliable for us ot use as simply as possible.
+We now need to add some of the installation directories to the PATH environment variable so that everything is available for us to use as simply as possible.

 __THIS NEXT SECTION INVOLVES EDITING SYSTEM VARIABLES, PLEASE CHECK THAT YOU ARE ALLOWED TO BY YOUR IT TEAM__